 Her doctor returned to town on Tuesday and admitted Kathryn where they hooked her up to EEG and planned to leave her connected for as long as it took to get an accurate picture of what’s going on.

 Sadly, this EEG painted a picture that is even worse than everyone expected based on her already-disappointing short EEG done a couple of weeks ago.
-It showed seizure after seizure, one after another.
+It showed seizure after seizure, one after another — sometimes as many as six significant seizures per hour with many smaller ones interspersed between those.
 Most of these are generalized (affecting her whole brain), as opposed to the ones she has had in the past that affected localized portions of her brain.
 Many are subclinical, which means that there are few, or even no, outward signs that she is seizing, but these are just as damaging to her brain as other types of seizures.

 The bottom line is that she is seizing even more than we thought, even in her sleep, and none of the medications are working.